framely/community/docs/guide/pingpong.md

 :::
 ::::

-After this simple PingPong chatbot, you can easily build [level 1 conversational user interface](./5levels-cui.md#frame-without-slot), and easily manage how the messages are presented to users per your own business logic.
+After this simple PingPong chatbot, you can easily build the first level of the [5 Levels of CUI](./5levels-cui.md#frame-without-slot), and easily manage how the messages are presented to users per your own business logic.
 For example, if you are a restaurant, you can let your users check your business hours as follows:

 :::: conversation
 ::: bot Bot